Square Deal: Second term

-Impact
+Impact and specific provisions

 Labor

 Labor unions in the age of Samuel Gompers were generally on the Democratic side, but Roosevelt felt that favorable policies toward them would gain votes or at least neutralize their opposition.
 He had opposed unions in 1896, when they supported William Jennings Bryan, then came to appreciate their value after 1900.
 He played a central role in negotiating a compromise to end the Coal strike of 1902, which was threatening the nation's energy supply.
 He decided they also needed a square deal, and a stronger voice and collective bargaining with corporations.